Sergeant Kirk: Magazine

-Sergeant Kirk (Il Sergente Kirk) was chosen as the name of the magazine Pratt launched in Italy in July 1967, aided financially by the patron Florenzo Ivaldi.
+Sergeant Kirk (Il Sergente Kirk) was chosen as the name of the comics magazine Pratt launched in Italy in July 1967 by publisher Florenzo Ivaldi (Ivaldi Editore).
 This carried showcased work from the Argentine period, as well as the series Luck Star O'Hara, Gli Scorpioni del Deserto, and the first publication of Corto Maltese in the story Una Ballata del Mare Salato.
-The magazine maintained regular distribution until December 1969, and was issued sporadically during the 1970s.
+The magazine maintained regular distribution until December 1969 and was issued sporadically during the 1970s.